MariaJCM/Lattices_Eigenfrequencies_Dispersion/README3.md

 Open `Rectangular_lattice_3by1.m` in MATLAB and run it.

 **Customize & Extend:**
-All code is commented for easy extension (e.g., different lattice geometries, advanced plots).
+All code is commented and can be used for different lattice geometries and IBZs.

 ## Example Data
 Example Abaqus output files are provided in `example_data/`: